About Laser Therapy

 Does laser therapy hurt?

 During your procedure, your treatment area will have been thoroughly numbed with a topical cream for your maximum comfort.
 After the procedure, many patients do report feeling slight discomfort, but it is usually easily managed with OTC pain medication.

 Do I have to prepare for laser therapy?

 Before your laser therapy appointment, Dr. Evans may ask you to stop using any OTC products that can reduce blood clotting, such as ibuprofen or Vitamin E. Depending on the size and stage of your AK, Dr. Evans may prescribe a topical or oral retinoid to use for 1 – 2 weeks prior to treatment.

 While the Fraxel laser is commonly known as a cosmetic treatment, it is FDA approved for the treatment of actinic keratosis.
 When used to reduce or remove AK, Fraxel works in much the same way as it does for cosmetic purposes, like skin resurfacing.
 The laser is able to penetrate the skin to strategically destroy specific skin cells while also triggering collagen production and the growth of healthy new skin.

 zap your actinic keratosis

 Laser therapy is one of the most common treatments to remove or reduce actinic keratosis lesions from the skin.
 While AK lesions are not cancerous, they are known to generally develop into squamous cell carcinoma so seeking treatment as soon as you notice them is very important for the prevention of skin cancer.
-If you have AK or suspect that you do, we recommend that you schedule a skin exam at Pacific Skin San Francisco right away so Dr. Evans can get started on this effective treatment.
+If you have AK or suspect that you do, we recommend that you schedule a skin exam at Pacific Skin and Cosmetic Dermatology San Francisco right away so Dr. Evans can get started on this effective treatment.